How you can help to protect forests

 Ask your local authority if they have any current projects.
 Organisations like the Woodland Trust often offer the chance to help with tree planting and give advice on how to plant your own too.

 5. Look for the FSC® (Forest Stewardship Council®) and PEFC (Programme for the Endorsement of Forest Certification):

-From garden furniture to greeting cards and even toilet paper, looking for the FSC and PEFC logos offers assurance that these items have been made with resources harvested from sustainably managed forests.
+From garden furniture to greeting cards and even toilet paper, looking for the FSC and PEFC logos offers assurance that these items have been made with resources harvested from sustainably managed forests and other controlled sources.

 There's so many more places for trees than just forests - read about our work planting trees on farms, or watch our Agroforestry film below to learn more about the amazing benefits tof agroforestry.

 We’re big advocates of trees, both on farms and in forests, but we can’t raise awareness about these amazing organisms and how to protect them without your help.

 We are also working hard to research alternative protein sources for livestock in Europe; we contributed to the recently published EU Protein Plan, and have been overseeing farmer-led research exploring the viability of beans, peas and lupins for livestock through our Innovative Farmers ‘field labs’ programme.